yoonmoonsick/dnd2024/README.md

 ### Fireball
 - Area: 20 feet
 ### Gaseous Form
-- Using a Higher-LvL Spell Slot.
+- ***Using a Higher-LvL Spell Slot***.
 You can target one additional creature for each spell slot LvL above 3.
 ### Glyph of Warding
 - Damage application mechanism has been improved to allow the application of related magic item effects.
 ### Hypnotic Pattern